Tyrrrz/YoutubeExplode/ReadMe.md

 - Extracts video IDs from playlists
 - Allows to check if the video exists
 - Lets user download media streams and caption tracks
-- Meta data is exposed using enums and other strong types
+- Metadata is exposed using enums and other strong types
 - Static methods to validate IDs and to parse them from URLs
 - Asynchronous API
 - Optimized for best performance